 3. Find your gross earnings

-Your gross earnings for a given year will be available in the Documents tab of your Payouts dashboard.
+Your gross earnings for a given year will be available on the Documents page of your Payouts section.

-If you or your tax advisor need more detailed information about your monthly earnings, you can download a CSV file of your earnings and payouts from the same Documents tab.
+If you or your tax advisor needs more detailed information about your monthly earnings, you can download a CSV file of your earnings and payouts from the same Documents tab.